Kicksaw-Consulting/simple-mockforce/README.md

 ## Error handling

 Error handling is only mocked to a degree, and for some calls it isn't at all.
-This is because the virtual Salesforce instance does not yet enforce any of the server-side validation when working with a real API.
+This is because the virtual Salesforce organization does not yet enforce any of the server-side validation when working with a real API.

-This means that the virtual instance is much more permissive and loose than a real Salesforce instance would be.
+This means that the virtual organization is much more permissive and loose than a real Salesforce organization would be.

-There are plans to read the XML consumed by the meta API in order to enforce more rigidity inside the virtual instance, but this is not yet implemented.
+There are plans to read the XML consumed by the meta API in order to enforce more rigidity inside the virtual organization, but this is not yet implemented.

 ## All HTTP traffic is blocked